Resin Bound recycled glass paving

 A complex Installation

 The works for Wilga Park upgrade were completed by Civil Contractors Glascott Landscape and Civil.
 The design of public art sculptures were the brainchild of architectural designers Artscape. – born out of the Public Art Strategy prepared for Macquarie Park.
+The works were part of the larger Shrimpton’s creek precinct activation by Complete Urban.

 The making of this project drew on every ounce of StoneSets’ expertise installing coloured paving – from the attention to detail of our experienced site foreman, to the resin technology StoneSet applies in its advanced resin bound paving system.